xFrah/ACSAI-obsidian/MD VERSIONS/Linear Algebra/Symmetric matrix.md

 Symmetric matrices are very powerful, so we artificially create symmetry to take advantage of it.

-If we multiply any [[Matrix|rectangular matrix]] to its transposed, we get a square matrix, that is also symmetrical.
+If we multiply any [[Matrix (ML)|rectangular matrix]] to its transposed, we get a square matrix, that is also symmetrical.
 $$\Large \begin{bmatrix}
 1 & 2 & 3 \\
 4 & 5 & 6